GBAF Logo

 Add as preferred source on Google

-Moscow in recent days has expressed its displeasure at the increasingly warm relationship between Yerevan and the West forged by Prime Minister Nikol Pashinyan, who is seeking a third term in office.
+Moscow in recent days has expressed its displeasure at the increasingly warm relationship between Armenia and the West forged by Pashinyan, who is seeking a third term in office.

-Russia threatened on Wednesday to suspend or terminate the supply of cheap oil, gas and rough diamonds to Armenia if Yerevan pressed ahead with its bid to join the European Union.
+Russia threatened on Wednesday to suspend or terminate the supply of cheap oil, gas and rough diamonds to Armenia, which is a member of a Russian-led economic union, if the government pressed ahead with its bid to join the EU.

-A landlocked nation of around 3 million, Armenia hosts Russian military bases and is heavily dependent on Moscow for energy.
+A landlocked nation of around 3 million people, Armenia hosts Russian military bases and is heavily dependent on Moscow for energy.
 It imported 82% of its gas from Russia last year.

 The restrictions announced on Thursday follow similar temporary bans introduced by Russia this week against Armenian flowers, mineral water and brandy.